Symposia (S), Workshops (W), and Tutorials (T) at HICSS-58

 • Platforms: Teradata Studio, HANA Studio, SQL Server Studio

-• Integrating Technology into the Classroom
+• Integrating Available Technology into the Classroom

 • Starting a Business Data Program – A Case study from Washburn University in Topeka KS